Dark energy from the gas of wormholes: Introduction

 Save the dark matter component $\Lambda $CDM requires the presence ( $\sim 70\%$) of dark energy (of the cosmological constant).
-Moreover, there are strong evidences for the start of the acceleration phase in the evolution of the Universe \cite{Ac}.
-In the present paper we shall try to demonstrate that wormholes play here the central role as well.
-It turns out that virtual wormholes are responsible for the formation of the renormalized (finite) value of the cosmological constant, while the observed value is somewhat reduced by the presence of the gas of actual wormholes.
+Moreover, there is evidence for the start of an acceleration phase in the evolution of the Universe \cite{Ac}.
+In the present paper we use virtual wormholes to estimate the contribution of zero-point fluctuations in the value of the cosmological constant.
+The idea to relate virtual wormholes (or baby universes) and the cosmological constant is not new, in somewhat different context it was used by Coleman in \cite{col} and developed in \cite{bab}.
+Our basic aim is to demonstrate that virtual wormholes form a finite value of the energy density of zero-point fluctuations.

-It seems that the observed small acceleration of the Universe is the start of a sequent inflationary stage predicted by the Starobinsky model \cite{S80}.
-Recall that the first inflationary model suggested in Ref. \cite{S80} is based on one-loop vacuum corrections to the Einstein equations

-where the expectation value $\left\langle T_{\mu \nu }\right\rangle $ describes the energy of zero-point fluctuations of matter fields.
-In the absence of particles (vacuum state) $\gamma \left\langle T_{\mu \nu }\right\rangle \sim \Lambda =const$ which immediately launches the inflationary phase.
-Such a phase was shown to be unstable in both directions.
-During the expansion the inflation ends due to the particle production, while in the backward direction the presence of an arbitrary small amount of matter (particles) destroys the inflationary phase as well (for on the last stage of the collapse the ordinary matter always prevails the cosmological constant).